 Furthermore, the results of the survey show that, for women, 43% of their total number of sexual partners came from the time they were college students.
 In comparison, the college years brought only 35% of the total sexual experience for men.

 21. The CDC promiscuity statistics reveal that the median number of sexual partners for men aged 25-44 between 2011 and 2015 is lower than the one reported in 2002.

 Data reported by the CDC shows that American men in the age group 25-44 years claimed a median number of opposite-sex partners of 6.1 in the period 2011-2015.
 This number is lower than the 6.7 reported in 2002.

-On the other hand, the median number that women of the same age group have reported was 3.8 sexual partners in 2002.
+On the other hand, the median number of women of the same age group reported was 3.8 sexual partners in 2002.
 This increased to 4.2 in the period 2011-2015.